 Go where history is made!

 History doesn’t usually happen on a college campus.
-In order to really learn about history, students go where history happened and where artifacts of history are collected and studied.
-From an island in the Caribbean to the archives of a museum, history students engage in “experiential learning.”
-They listen to history first hand.
-They hold artifacts in their hands and visit the places they were found.
-They talk to history makers.
-They come together with historians, antiquarians, archaeologists, archivists, and librarians to understand the context in which history takes place.
-Cornell history students learn how to make history come to life.
+In order to really learn about history, you go where history happened and where artifacts of history are collected and studied.
+From an island in the Caribbean to the archives of a museum, you may engage in experiential learning.
+You'll listen to history first hand.
+You can hold artifacts in yourr hands and visit the places they were found.
+You will talk to history makers.
+You will come together with historians, antiquarians, archaeologists, archivists, and librarians to understand the context in which history takes place.
+As a Cornell history major or minor, you will learn how to make history come to life.

 Off-campus and international study

-One of the biggest advantages of Cornell’s One Course At A Time curriculum is the ability of students to leave the campus to go where history is made.
-For example, history students can visit a former slave plantation in the Bahamas with Professor Catherine Stewart for her course, Slavery and Environment in a Comparative Context.
+One of the biggest advantages of Cornell’s One Course At A Time curriculum is the ability you will have to leave the campus to go where history is made.
+For example, you might visit a former slave plantation in the Bahamas with Professor Catherine Stewart for her course, Slavery and Environment in a Comparative Context.

-The block plan works well for off-campus and international study because students don’t need to be gone for an entire semester.
-In three weeks, students can immerse themselves in a culture, broadening and deepening their real-world experiences.
+The block plan works well for off-campus and international study because you don’t need to be gone for an entire semester.
+In three weeks, you can immerse yourself in a culture, broadening and deepening your real-world experiences.

 Richard H. Thomas History Scholar Awards for Off-Campus Research